 A hot area for teacher recruitment currently is children and young learners, owing to the large number of kindergartens that are opening and the push for more English language education in state schools, as well as the usual summer schools and camps.

-Teaching children is also one of the few areas that is relatively open to non-native English speaking teachers, as the vast majority of teachers working in-school and in-company are native English speakers.
+Teaching children is also one of the few areas that is relatively open to non-native English speaking teachers, as the majority of teachers working in-school and in-company are native English speakers.
+This is slow to change, mostly because of the large supply of native English speaking teachers attracted to Italy, and the cultural resistance of Italians (who often complain about the poor level of their non-native English teachers at secondary school).

 Most of the state school positions are filled via tenders or by language schools who act as agencies, but there are also some positions available for individual teachers, especially in southern Italy, who have the right information, contacts, and lots of patience.